tnc-ca-geo/animl-api/README.md

 # Animl API
-A AWS Lambda-based, GraphQl interface for performing CRUD operations on camera trap data stored in MongoDB.
+An AWS Lambda-based, GraphQl interface for performing CRUD operations on camera trap data stored in MongoDB.

 ## `Related repos`